Read This First

 Prompt 1: Provide arguments for and against visual or digital profiling by law enforcement across various contexts.
 Include a discussion of the tension between inductive assessments and presumed innocence.

-The section turns on For Visual or Digital Profiling, Tension Between Inductive Assessments and Presumed Innocence, and Visual and Digital Profiling by Law Enforcement: A Balancing Act.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep For Visual or Digital Profiling, Tension Between Inductive Assessments and Presumed Innocence, and Visual and Digital Profiling by Law Enforcement: A Balancing Act in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep For Visual or Digital Profiling distinct from Tension Between Inductive Assessments and Presumed Innocence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep For Visual or Digital Profiling distinct from Tension Between Inductive Assessments and Presumed Innocence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Argument